sord-dev/Historio-API/readme.md

 Fuctional

 - Get highest ranked players: GET /leaderboard
-- Get a list of questions and answers: GET /questions
+- Get a list of questions and answers by type: GET /questions/:type
-- Get a random question: GET /questions/random
-- Get a specific question by question id: GET /questions/:id